Proximal Humerus Fracture (Broken Shoulder)

 X-ray of a shoulder replacement.

-Figure 7: X-ray shows a shoulder replacement, which may be performed if the fracture is irreparable, or after complications following non-operative treatment or surgical repair.
+Figure 7: X-ray shows a shoulder replacement, which may be performed if the fracture is not able to be fixed, or if the patient has problems after non-operative treatment or surgical repair.

 Physical Therapy Videos - Shoulder